 - radiating pain to the neck, jaw and left arm, or both arms

-Signs and symptoms such as nausea, fatigue, dizziness, light-headedness, or weakness also may occur.
+Signs and symptoms such as nausea, fatigue, dizziness, sweating, light-headedness, or weakness also may occur.

-The discomfort or pain of a heart attack is similar to that of angina, but it is often more severe.
+The discomfort or pain of a heart attack is similar to that of angina, but it is often more severe and usually longer lasting.

 Or you may experience minimal or no pain.